Giaftechnology/niqs_portal/README.md

 # Logbook System

-A React-based logbook management system for students and supervisors built with Tailwind CSS.
+A React + TypeScript logbook management system for students and supervisors built with Tailwind CSS.

 ## Features